As far as hiking the Appalachian Trail goes, Pennsylvania is a pretty flat state. But, what it lacks in elevation, it makes up for in rocks.

 Camping regulations vary greatly from state to state and even within each state.
 The lands that make up the trail are managed by more than 75 different agencies.
 There are state parks, federal wilderness areas, multi-use forests, game lands, wildlife refuges, watersheds, and even farmlands.

-For instance, camping on PA State Game Lands requires all tents to be pitched within 200 feet of the trail but more than 500 feet from a spring, stream or public access point.
+For instance, camping in Pennsylvania on State Game Lands requires all tents to be pitched within 200 feet of the trail but more than 500 feet from a spring, stream or public access point.

 On all National Park Service lands that are outside national parks and forests, and state parks, forests, and game lands, camping is permitted at designated sites only.
 Most campsites, dispersed or in/near shelters, only allow for campers to stay one to two nights.